Tunnel explorer dies after being washed into Mississippi River during storm

 Deputies determined that five adults were in tunnels near the river, when a thunderstorm erupted.
 Two of the adults scrambled out, but the other three "were washed out into the river," a statement from the Sheriff's Office read.

-First responders got two of the three out of the river, but not the third.
-A search continued until 4 a.m., resumed at 7 a.m. and ended late Sunday morning, when the man's body was recovered.
+First responders got two of the three out of the river, but not Davis.
+A search continued until 4 a.m., resumed at 7 a.m. and ended late Sunday morning, when his body was recovered.